 "At present, no conclusions can be made on the cause of the stranding," said Rob Deaville, project manager for the UK Cetacean Strandings Investigation Program.
 "We are currently undertaking detailed post-mortem examinations on all of the stranded dolphins and will also be conducting a number of further tests.
 Until the investigation is complete, it is not possible to comment with any confidence on any potential reasons for the strandings that took place on Monday."

 The scientists plan to examine six more dolphins in London and the remaining nine will be examined at a lab in Polwhele, near where the dolphins were found.

-More than 40 common dolphins swam ashore in four spots near Falmouth in Cornwall Monday morning.
-Some swam up the Percuil River; some were found near a harbor.
+More than 40 common dolphins swam ashore in four spots near Falmouth in Cornwall on Monday morning.
+Some swam up the Percuil River and some were found near a harbor.

-Rescuers worked throughout the day and night to coax surviving dolphins back out to sea.
+Rescuers worked throughout the day and night to coax the surviving dolphins back out to sea but 26 died.

 They are extremely active, fast moving, and are noted for riding bow and stern waves of boats, according to the conservation group, American Cetacean Society.

-Until now, the biggest stranding was in 1981 when about 50 pilot whales were found beached on the east cost of Britain, Marine Life Rescue said.
+Until now, the biggest stranding in Britain was in 1981, when about 50 pilot whales were found beached on the east coast, Marine Life Rescue said.